 - Exercise is one of the greatest ways to counter inflammation.

-Foods that reduce Body Inflammation –
+Foods to Calm Body Inflammation –

 Vegetables: bell peppers, bok choy, broccoli, broccoli sprouts, brussels sprouts, cabbage, cauliflower, chard, collards, fennel bulb, garlic, green beans, green/spring onions, kale, leeks, olives, spinach, sweet potatoes, turnip greens.

 Fruits: Acerola (west Indian) cherries, apples, avocados, black currants, blueberries, fresh pineapple, guavas, kiwifruit, kumquats, lemons, limes, mulberries, oranges, papaya, raspberries, rhubarb, strawberries and tomatoes.

 Fish: cod, halibut, herring, oysters, rainbow trout, salmon, sardines, snapper, striped bass, tuna and whitefish.

 Nuts & Seeds: almonds, flaxseed and linseed, hazelnuts, sunflower seeds and walnuts.

 Herbs & Spices: basil, cayenne and chili pepper, cinnamon, cloves, cocoa (at least 70%), licorice, mint, oregano, parsley, rosemary, thyme and turmeric.